rhokath/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a UI library that helps developers build small resusable pieces of UI that can be put together to make a large scale application.
+One reason libraries and frameworks exist is to keep up with the demand to write software and deploy changes to systems rapidly.

 - [ ] What does it mean to _think_ in react?

+    I don't understand this question.
+But you want components to be dumb and only do one thing.

 - [ ] Describe state.

+    State is data.
+Its what we display in components to users.

 - [ ] Describe props.

+    Props are read-only and don't change.
+It's how you pass data between components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are things outside of the react app.
+You can listen for these things using useEffect and the useEffect hook.
+You can sync the effect hook to changes in state by adding it as the second argument in the effect hook.
+If you want something only to run once use and empty array as the second argument.

 ## Project Set Up